 - Start/Stop button - Manually start or stop an encoder straight from the dashboard.

 - The events widget provides a look into your upcoming scheduled events at a glance.
 Each day with a pink dot indicates event(s).
 Click on each day to see the event(s).

 - Click the See All button to access an itemized list of upcoming events.

 - The bandwidth widget displays how much bandwidth you've used month-to-date.
 Learn more

-    The Library contains videos recorded during your events.
-You can save your web videos or upload edited videos to the library for playback immediately, during future scheduled events, or for viewers to watch on-demand.
+The Media section contains videos recorded during your events.
+You can save your web videos or upload edited videos to your media for playback immediately, during future scheduled events, or for viewers to watch on-demand.

 Events you stream to the web are saved as web videos.
-These are temporarily stored in the Web Videos tab in the Library.
+These are temporarily stored in the Web Videos tab in Media.
 You can make web videos available on-demand via an embed code before they expire, download them, and/or save them permanently if you have a Content Library subscription.

 You can set expiration dates for web videos in the Web Channels page.

 The captured video content from your encoder is available in the Encoder Videos tab.
 These are available for download, or you can replay them at a physical location using a decoder.

 You can set expiration dates for encoder videos in the Encoder Channels page.